 If you or a loved one has been charged with a second DUI in Ohio, it is vital that you work with a qualified criminal defense attorney who can effectively argue on your behalf.
 Joslyn Law Firm has the background and legal insight to guide you through this stressful and complicated process.

-Focused on providing excellent client service, our attorneys have your best interests in mind and are much too invested in the well-being and liberty of Columbus residents to be motivated solely by monetary gain.
+Focused on providing excellent client service, our attorneys have your best interests in mind and are much too invested in the well-being and liberty of Cincinnati residents to be motivated solely by monetary gain.
 This altruistic sense of purpose has enabled the firm to passionately fight for the rights and freedom of many Central Ohio residents throughout their careers.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over your second DUI charges with the lawyers at Joslyn Law Firm today.
 Now is the time to get started in the process of finding solution to your legal issues.